thehappycheese/homogeneous-segmentation/readme.md

 The aim of this package is to help break apart and group road segments based on multiple road condition variables and categories such that each segment can be reasonably represented by a single characteristic value.

-## Code ported from R

-The HS library from <https://cran.r-project.org/web/packages/HS/index.html> has been partially ported.
-The related academic paper is titled: _Spatial Heterogeneity-Based Segmentation Model for Analyzing Road Deterioration Network Data in Multi-Scale Infrastructure Systems_

-Currently only the `hs()` function where `method='shs'` has been ported.

-Some tests on hand-made and real data have been implemented for the `shs` function to show that results are equivalent in R and Python.

-## References

-_Song, Yongze, Peng Wu, Daniel Gilmore, and Qindong Li.
-"A spatial heterogeneity-based segmentation model for analyzing road deterioration network data in multi-scale infrastructure systems."
-IEEE Transactions on Intelligent Transportation Systems (2020)._